starsuzi/DAR/README.md

 cd DAR
 pip install -r requirements.txt
 ```
-If this error shows up,
+If such an error shows up,
 ```bash
 OSError: [E050] Can't find model 'en_core_web_sm'.
 It doesn't seem to be a Python package or a valid path to a data directory.
 ```
-then execute command as follows:
+then execute the following command:
 ```bash
 python -m spacy download en
 ```